zopefoundation/z3c.formwidget.query/src/z3c/formwidget/query/README.txt

 Widgets
 -------

-There are two widgets available; one that corresponds to a single selection or a multi-selection of items from the source.
+There are four widgets available; one that corresponds to a single selection, a multi-selection of items from the source, and variants of these that set the ignoreMissing to True by default.

 To enable multiple selections, wrap the ``zope.schema.Choice`` in a field derived from ``zope.schema.Collection``.